 What is NSE?

-The full form of NSE is the National Stock Exchange, it is also India’s youngest stock exchange.
+The National Stock Exchange is India’s youngest stock exchange.
 It was established in 1992 and was recognized as a stock exchange in 1993.
 It was the first body to introduce the advanced electronic trading system in the country.

 The IISL (India Index Services and Products) owns the firm.